 Consider the following safety recommendations when pursuing a career in child care.

 1. Secure your first aid credentials.

-Getting a Child Car First Aid Training course from a registered training provider will benefit a newly minted childcare worker.
+Getting a Child Care First Aid Training course from a registered training provider will benefit a newly minted childcare worker.
 Formal first aid training will include learning new aspects of childcare and specific skills you need.

-Whatever you will learn in training will help you keep your young ward safe and happy while under your care.
+Whatever you learn in training will help you keep your young ward safe and happy while under your care.

 2. Childproof areas that are accessible to children.

 Children spend a lot of time in childcare facilities.
 All areas must be designed and built with the children’s safety in mind.

 Classrooms should be free from clutter and any objects with sharp edges to prevent injury.
 The playground should have safety rails in place.
 It is also recommended to have soft turf or rubber shock-absorbing in case of falls.

 3. Regular Cleaning and Sanitation

 Germs and viruses are everywhere.
 It is essential to keep yourself and your wards safe by doing regular cleaning and sanitation.